 Killefer traveled to Altoona, Pennsylvania, on a scouting mission on August 2 to look at shortstop Bob Ramazzotti.
 Bill watched the prospect play in an Altoona City League game and was impressed, signing him to a Dodger contract after the City League season ended.
 Ramazzotti later had a seven-year stint in the major leagues, playing 346 games with the Dodgers and Cubs.

 In 1940, Bill managed the Elmira Pioneers, Brooklyn's farm club in the Single-A Eastern League.
 His star player was Pete Reiser, a Cardinal farmhand freed by Commissioner Landis in his "Cedar Rapids" decision of 1938.
 Branch Rickey was anxious to hang on to Reiser and made an under-the-table deal with Larry MacPhail to keep Reiser for three years and then return him.
-Reiser had impressed Leo Durocher during spring games, and Durocher told the press that Reiser would be his starting shortstop.
+Reiser had impressed Leo Durocher during spring games in 1939, and Durocher told the press that Reiser would be his starting shortstop.
 MacPhail responded by sending Leo a telegram telling him to stop playing Reiser.
-Durocher ignored the directive, and Reiser spent the year in the minors with Elmira.
+Durocher ignored the directive, so MacPhail sent Reiser to Elmira.

 Reiser had another stellar spring in 1940 but was again assigned to Elmira.
 An angry Reiser confronted Killefer, who finally promised him that if the Dodgers hadn't called him up by midseason, he would sell his contract to the highest bidder.
 When Reiser asked him how he could do that, Killefer told him, "You're being optioned outright and I'm the general manager of this club, and I can do what I want.
 I don't have more than a year or two left in this game anyway, so the hell with them.
 You should have been on the Dodgers in '39."